foreverphoenix/skyforge-wiki/guides-tutorials/skyrim-version-check/downgrade-steam.md

 - Move the downloaded executable to your installation under `\Steam\steamapps\common\Skyrim Special Edition\`.
 - Run the executable and wait for it to finish (should take only a few seconds).

+## Update Proofing

 To prevent Skyrim from automatically updating, consider **update proofing** the game.

 - [Update Proofing *How to prevent the Steam version of Skyrim SE from updating automatically.*](/guides-tutorials/update-proofing)
 {.links-list}